PropTechTools/PTT-API-Solutions/README.md

 ### 1) `D`eveloping and `T`sting `E`nvironment (DTE)

 <br/>
-**Attention**: The used user and api-key belong to a test acount and is limited to 5 cities in germany.
+**Attention:** The used user and api-key belong to a test acount and is limited to 5 cities in germany.
 <br/>
 <br/>
-**Test-Apikey**: test.user@proptechtools.de<br>
+**Test-Apikey:** test.user@proptechtools.de<br>
-**Test-User**: gI1Nl-ikJsboXBKJqnW-V1fz2rJYOzQ4zg93Y8PU
+**Test-User:** gI1Nl-ikJsboXBKJqnW-V1fz2rJYOzQ4zg93Y8PU
 <br/>
 <br/>
 <br/>
-The following 5 cities are available in the dte system:
+The following 5 cities are available in the DTE-system:

 | community key   | city type | city name |   state    |
 | -------------   |:-------------:|:-------------:|:-------------:|